A Tour of Company Sites

 View through a broken window of the inside of the empty metalwork shop.

-The other significant building to be seen remaining on the site was this one which is labelled H in the aerial photograph and is called "Mill House".
+The other significant building to be seen remaining on the site was this one which is labelled 'H' in the aerial photograph above and is called "Mill House".

-This building is likely to be the original mill buidling on the site before Bell Punch moved there in the early 1920s.
+This is likely to be the original mill building on the site before Bell Punch moved there in the early 1920s.
 Part of this was used as the electricians' shop, and the small structure with the sloping roof on the right housed the waterwheel which was used to generate some of the electricity required on the site.
+It still had a warning sign saying "Danger Live Wires".

 Another view of this handsome building shows that it has been renovated and was still very much in use.